sghpjuikit/player/README.md

 - ###media library

   Application creates a library for song metadata.
 The database has small footprint (roughly about 10MB for 20000 files).
-The library can handly lots of songs and provides powerfull tables to display them.
-Songs can be multi-level ordered by any attribute.
+The library can handle lots of songs and provides powerfull tables to display them.
+Songs can be ordered by any and multiple attributes.
 They can be filtered out by multiple attributes at once at each table.
 The tables can be linked to each other arbitrarily.
 Besides song table, there is also table that displays song groups, again per any song attribute (authors, genres, years, comments, rating, anything...).
-Custom defined values for GENRE, with auto-complete functionality when typing
+GENRE values can be predefined and provide auto-complete functionality when typing

 - ###tag editing